Green-Organization/project-documentation/README.md

 - Format: PDF
 - Structure:
-  :heavy_check_mark:    1.
-Introduction
+    1. Introduction :heavy_check_mark:
-  :heavy_check_mark:      1.
-Aim of the Document
+        1. Aim of the Document
-  :heavy_check_mark:      2.
-Overview of the defined system
+        2. Overview of the defined system
-  :heavy_check_mark:      3.
-Operational settings
+        3. Operational settings
-  :heavy_check_mark:      4.
-Related systems with pros and cons (at least two)
+        4. Related systems with pros and cons (at least two)
     2. User Stories (3 per member)
     3. Functional Requirements (3 per member, it is legitimate to derive them from the user stories)
     4. Use Cases: Overview diagram (it must include at least 2 secondary actors, 2 include relationships and 2 extend relationships)